-South Coast Water District, Moulton Niguel Water District, and San Juan Capistrano Utilities (independent special districts) currently have jurisdiction in their designated service areas and are responsible for preventative and corrective sewer maintenance programs within the City (See Exhibit 5.1).
+South Coast Water District and Moulton Niguel Water District currently have jurisdiction in their designated service areas and are responsible for preventative and corrective sewer maintenance programs within the City (See Exhibit 5.1).
 Their programs consist of procedures and methodologies provided for the operation, maintenance, repair, and replacement of sewer mains, manholes, and pump stations.
 The program provides for routine monitoring, inspection, cleaning, and related maintenance of all components of the municipal sanitary sewer system in order to reduce the potential of sanitary sewer overflows (SSOs) and structural failures.